Author: Lauren James

 Sixteen years ago, after a scandal that rocked – and saved – the world, Kate Finchley and Matt Galloway vanished without a trace.

-Stumbling upon their story, and wondering what it has to do with hers, in the present day, teenager Clove Sutcliffe is determined to find out what happened to them.
+Stumbling upon their story, and wondering what it has to do with hers, teenager Clove Sutcliffe is determined to find out what happened to them.
 But where do you start looking for a couple who seem to have been reincarnated at every key moment in history?
 Who were Kate and Matt?
 Why were they born again and again?
 And who is the mystery girl who keeps appearing at every turn in Clove’s investigation?

 Lauren James’ The Last Beginning brings back much of what made her début novel The Next Together stand out: a multitude of timelines, a sci-fi twist on a star-crossed romance, and of course, more pieces of the puzzle in the story of Matthew Galloway and Katherine Finchley, who seem destined to be born again and again throughout history, changing the world – and losing each other – every time.
 Unique, funny, chaotic and full of adventure, The Last Beginning picks up with a new heroine.
 A passionate knitter and whiz-kid programmer, Clove is smart, impetuous, hot-headed and prone to making slightly disastrous and immature decisions, but her heart’s (usually) in the right place.

 Clove longs to be the world’s first time traveller, and lucky for her, her scientist parents have been working on a time machine prototype at the University of St. Andrews in Scotland.
-A startling revelation, however, turns Clove’s life upside down, and sees her tackling time travel rather sooner than even she expected.
+A startling revelation, however, turns Clove’s life upside down, and sees her tackling time travel sooner than expected.
 Throw in multiple mysteries to solve, fugitives to track down and a prominent LGBTQ+ romance, and Clove, while not my favourite character in the book, certainly has her hands full in this plot-packed but surprisingly fast read.

 There is plenty to like about the book, however, and while you’ll need to have read The Next Together to make sense of this one (you can read my very excited 4.5 star review here), the duology remains one of the most unique on the UKYA shelf.
-The return of visual, often entertaining epistolary additions like letters, emails, articles, extracts, doodles, transcripts and powerpoints is particularly brilliant.
+The return of visual, often entertaining additions like letters, emails, articles, extracts, doodles, transcripts and powerpoints is particularly brilliant.
 The complexities of time travel are more than just navigated, they’re embraced: this is a book which throws its arms around things like anomalies and paradoxes and says, look, if there’s one there may as well be a hundred.
 More than anything, Lauren James has displayed a tremendous talent for concept and a willingness to add an unexpected twist or three to a familiar premise.
 I can’t wait to see where she goes with her writing next.